 One of the mysteries of the English language finally explained.

-1(1874–1926), US magician and escape artist; born in Hungary; born Erik Weisz.
-In the early 1900s, he became known for his ability to escape from all kinds of bonds and containers, from prison cells to aerially suspended straitjackets.
+1(1874–1926), Hungarian-born American magician and escape artist; born Erik Weisz.
+In the early 1900s he became famous for his ability to escape from all kinds of bonds and containers, from prison cells to aerially suspended straitjackets.

 - 1.1as noun A person skilled at escaping.‘you're a regular Houdini’